wexsn/fn-audio-emulator/README.md

 **Step 3: Create a new C# project**

-Create a new project in Visual Studio or Visual Studio Code.
+Create a new project in Visual Studio.
 Choose "Console App (.NET Core)" as the project type.

 **Step 4: Copy the code**